lsaravia/MetawebsAssembly/MetawebsAssembly.md

 # From Local to regional and meta food web structure in Antarctica

+# Ecological Network structure across scales: from local to regional

 ## Abstract

 In recent years there has been an increased interest in spatial and temporal variation in food web structure.
 This is a necessary step to understand the influences of climate change and other global threats like biological invasions to ecosystems.
 The pool of species present in a broad geographic area and all their possible feeding interactions have been called meta-web, in analogy with the metacommunity concept.
 Local food webs are realizations of meta-webs that result from assembly processes influenced by migration, habitat filtering, stochastic factors, and dynamical constraints imposed by food web structure.
 The present study analysed the largest meta-web available up to now: the marine Antarctic meta-web with an area of 34.8 million Km^2^, and compared it with two food webs that represent different spatial scales: the regional Weddell Sea (3.5 million Km^2^) and the local Potter Cove (6.8 Km^2^).
 The meta-web was built using a dietary database of the Southern Ocean including species located at latitudes higher than 60°S. This set of species takes into account only the predator-prey interactions and does not have a real network structure.